 Is an emphasis on reading God’s Word in church preferential, cultural, or biblical?
-The answer can be found in the Bible itself: As Alistair Begg explains, Nehemiah 8 sets a pattern for the centrality of God’s Word to the worship of God’s people.
-After Jerusalem’s wall was rebuilt, 50,000 worshipers gathered with Nehemiah to expectantly hear God’s Word proclaimed.
+The answer can be found in the Bible itself.
+As Alistair Begg explains, Nehemiah 8 sets a pattern for the centrality of Scripture to the worship of God’s people.
+After Jerusalem’s wall was rebuilt, fifty thousand worshipers gathered with Nehemiah to expectantly hear God’s Word proclaimed.
 United in devotion, they responded with hands lifted in praise and faces bowed in contrition—a reminder to us that our own posture before the Lord reveals our hearts.

 I invite you to take your Bibles and turn back again with me to the portion that we read from Nehemiah chapter 8, as we continue our studies in the book of Nehemiah, under the overarching title of Doing God’s Work in God’s Way.
 And if you have your Bible open, then we’ll pause once again in a moment of prayer.